What are the aims of this leaflet?

 There is a vast range of pre-mixed skin tones available, but if necessary two colours can be mixed together to create an acceptable skin match.
 Some brands are better suited to humidity; some give denser coverage or are considered to be longer lasting on the skin than others.
 A more liquid consistency is preferable for larger areas requiring camouflage.

-It would be difficult to make a good choice of skin camouflage cream that matches normal skin colour without professional assistance.
+It may be difficult to make a good choice of skin camouflage that matches normal skin colour without professional assistance.
 A contact list of useful organisations that can help is listed below.

 There are specially trained professionals who can advise you on an acceptable colour for your skin and application techniques.
 Skin camouflage experts often work within the NHS (usually in the outpatient clinic) and in specialist units such as Burns or Laser departments.
 They also work in the private sector, such as private hospital clinics or high street beauty salons.